starquell/labs/4thSem/lab3a/README.md

 Running tests and benchmark requires C++17 and linking `tbb` and `pthread` for C++17 Parallel Algorihms

-Running benchmark also requires globally installed [Google Benchmark](https://github.com/google/benchmark)
+Running benchmark also requires globally installed and linked [Google Benchmark](https://github.com/google/benchmark)

 All executables can be generated using CMake and `CMakeLists.txt` file in repository